-Want to learn more about Taxonomy revision - Why can the scientific name for plants change?
+Want to learn more about Taxonomic revisions - Why the scientific names sometimes change

 Get individual care schedule and reminders for your plant with our app Planta.
 Never kill a plant again!